Streaming uncharted waters

 ArtsPond was originally founded as a grassroots entity in 2014 with the aim to become a multi-arts Charitable Venture Organization or Shared Charitable Platform.
 Envisioned as a means to reduce the economic precarity of vulnerable creators and producers in the arts, this objective was initiated in response to Jane Marsland’s landmark paper, Shared Platforms and Charitable Venture Organizations (Metcalf Foundation, 2013).

 ArtsPond’s provisional charity status application to establish such a platform was rejected by Canada Revenue Agency in 2015.
 While a clear regulatory framework to permit these types of entities to operate does not yet exist, the actions of the Arts Working Group, a cross-disciplinary think-tank, helped to investigate the future of Shared Charitable Platforms and other alternative models of governance in the arts.

 Incorporated as a non-profit in August 2016, the first public activity launched by ArtsPond in Winter 2017 was the national digital needs survey, Managing Creativity in a Digital World.
 The results of this survey helped inform inaugural presentations of the Digital Arts Services Symposium in Fall 2017 (in Ottawa and Toronto, funded by Ontario Arts Council) and Winter 2019 (in Toronto, funded by Canada Council for the Arts’ Digital Strategy Fund and Toronto Arts Council’s Open Door Strategic Funding).
-It also provided an evidence-base guiding the incubation of Artse United, an emerging digital arts services platform supported by Canada Council for the Arts’ Digital Strategy Fund beginning in Spring 2019, and DigitalASO, a broader collective impact effort launched in 2018 empowering digital transformation of arts services through digital literacy research, education, platform- and alliance-building.
+It also provided an evidence-base guiding the incubation of Hatch Open and Artse United, an open arts management software solution and platform cooperative supported by Canada Council for the Arts’ Digital Strategy Fund beginning in Spring 2019, and DigitalASO, a broader collective impact effort launched in 2017 empowering digital transformation of arts services through digital literacy research, education, platform- and alliance-building.